🔥Arsenal XI vs Newcastle: Confirmed team news, predicted line-up and latest injuries🔥

 The midfield two of Granit Xhaka and Lucas Torreira should be restored too after Matteo Guendouzi started against Burnley.

-In defence, new signing Pablo Mari is likely to be a little short on fitness to start and anyway Shkodran Mustafi deserves to keep his place given recent form.
+In defence, new signing Pablo Mari is short on fitness – with Olympiacos a more realistic date for a debut – but Shkodran Mustafi deserves to keep his place given recent form.

 Bukayo Saka has shaken off a knee knock picked up against Burnley and is in line to keep his place at left-back.